Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems

-In this paper, we develop two new randomized block-coordinate optimistic gradient algorithms to approximate a solution of nonlinear equations in \revised{large-scale settings}, which are called \textit{root-finding problems}.
-Our first algorithm is non-accelerated with constant stepsizes, and achieves $\mathcal{O}(1/k)$ best-iterate convergence rate on $\Exp{\norms{Gx^k}^2}$ when the underlying operator $G$ is Lipschitz continuous and satisfies a weak Minty solution condition, where $\Exp{\cdot}$ is the expectation and $k$ is the iteration counter.
+\ABSTRACT{ In this paper, we develop two new randomized block-coordinate optimistic gradient algorithms to approximate a solution of nonlinear equations in large-scale settings, which are known as \textit{root-finding problems}.
+Our first algorithm is non-accelerated with constant stepsizes, and achieves a $\mathcal{O}(1/k)$ best-iterate convergence rate on $\Exp{\norms{Gx^k}^2}$ when the underlying operator $G$ is Lipschitz continuous and possesses a weak Minty solution, where $\Exp{\cdot}$ is the expectation and $k$ is the iteration counter.
 Our second method is a new accelerated randomized block-coordinate optimistic gradient algorithm.
-We establish both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates on both $\Exp{\norms{Gx^k}^2}$ and $\Exp{\norms{x^{k+1} - x^{k}}^2}$ for this algorithm under the co-coerciveness of $G$. \revised{In addition, we prove that the iterate sequence $\sets{x^k}$ converges to a solution almost surely, and $\norms{Gx^k}^2$ attains a $\SmallO{1/k}$ almost sure convergence rate.} Then, we apply our methods to a class of \revised{large-scale} finite-sum inclusions, which covers prominent applications in machine learning, statistical learning, and network optimization, especially in federated learning.
-We obtain two new federated learning-type algorithms \revised{and their convergence rate guarantees for solving this problem class.}
+We establish both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates on both $\Exp{\norms{Gx^k}^2}$ and $\Exp{\norms{x^{k+1} - x^{k}}^2}$ for this algorithm under the co-coerciveness of $G$.
+In addition, we prove that the iterate sequence $\sets{x^k}$ converges to a solution almost surely and $\norms{Gx^k}$ attains a $\SmallO{1/k}$ almost sure convergence rate.
+Then, we apply our methods to a class of large-scale finite-sum inclusions, which covers prominent applications in machine learning, statistical learning, and network optimization, especially in federated learning.
+We obtain two new federated learning-type algorithms and their convergence rate guarantees for solving this problem class.
+We test our algorithms on four numerical examples using both synthetic and real data, and compare them with related methods.
+Our numerical experiments show some promising performance of the proposed methods against their competitors. }